fstrauf/tokenomicsDAO/docs/evaluation_framework.md

 **Supply**

 Key Question(s): Based on supply alone, will this token hold or increase it's value?
 Or will that be inflated away?
+Generally speaking, want to understand supply today, where supply will be in the future and when/how it getes there.

 **Total Supply**
 - How many tokens exist today?
+Does that number include "inactive" tokens, or tokens that are currently staked?
 - How many will ever exist? (e.g. is there a supply cap in place?)
+- What is the market cap / fully diluted valuation (or FDV) ratio?
+The market cap is the circulating supply of tokens multiplied by the token price, whereas the FDV takes into acccount the unreleased supply, meaning FDV = token price * max supply if all tokens were in circulation (see Tokenomics 102 link on the resources page for more detail)

 **Issuance Rate**
 - Is the issuance rate fixed or variable?